Kendall Jenner Really Embraced Floral With Her Latest Look

-Kendall Jenner was no shrinking bloom today when she arrived at the Veuve Cliquot Polo Classic in Jersey City, N.J.
+Kendall Jenner was no shrinking bloom today when she arrived at the Veuve Clicquot Polo Classic in Jersey City, N.J.

 The supermodel flattered her runway-ready body in an off-the-shoulder mini dress from Dolce & Gabbana’s Ortensia collection that was covered in hydrangea petal prints and luxe crystal and pearl embellishments.
 She accessorized the look with the same theme in patterns that matched her scarf and handbag.